 PARCC and DC Science assessments use a computer-based assessment delivery platform that is easy for students to learn, intuitive to use, and provides an opportunity for results to be reported quickly and accurately.
-The PARCC assessment delivery platform is compliant with the Accessible Portable Item Profile (APIP) and Web Content Accessibility Guidelines (WCAG) 2.0.
-PARCC has released technology guidelines to inform schools and districts as they make technology decisions to best meet the instructional and assessment needs of their students.
+The assessment delivery platform is compliant with the Accessible Portable Item Profile (APIP) and Web Content Accessibility Guidelines (WCAG) 2.0.
+Technology guidelines are available to inform schools and districts as they make technology decisions to best meet the instructional and assessment needs of their students.

-The PARCC Technology Guidelines can be found here: https://dc.mypearsonsupport.com/technology-setup/.
+The PARCC and DC Science Technology Guidelines can be found here: https://dc.mypearsonsupport.com/technology-setup/.